 The cost of pet rabbits can vary quite a bit depending on where you get your bunny and the characteristics of that bunny.

-The frugal option is to buy your bunny from a local breeder that you can find at your local 4-H Club, at a local Animal Swap, on CraigsList, or on a local rabbit group on Facebook.
+The frugal option is to get a free rabbit from someone who can’t keep their pet bunny in more.
+You can often find free bunnies at your local 4-H Club, on CraigsList, or on a local rabbit group on Facebook.

-These bunny lovers are usually looking for a good home and often just want to cover the cost of keeping their own rabbits.
+These bunny lovers are usually looking for a good home for the pet.
+In many cases, these rabbits have already been spayed or neutered which can be a significant expense.
 As an added bonus, these bunnies are often the most healthy and socialized rabbits you can find.

-The average option is going to a pet store to get a rabbit.
+The average option is going to a local breeder to get a pet rabbit.

-The quality option involves going back to the local rabbit breeders that we talked about in the frugal option but making it clear to those folks that you are looking for a high-quality bunny.
+The quality option involves going back to the local rabbit breeders but making it clear to those folks that you are looking for a high-quality bunny.

 This would include rabbits that are “show or breeding quality”, which means that they have all of the ideal characteristics of their particular breed.
 This might include physical build, size, or even just color patterns.